Kariyampalli/Kariyampalli/README.md

 # About Me

-Hi there!
-I'm **Christy Kariyampalli**, a passionate software developer with a keen interest in expanding my expertise across various IT fields.
-I enjoy solving complex problems and continuously improving my skills, especially in **web development** and **machine learning/artificial intelligence (ML/AI)**.
+Hi, I'm **_Christy Kariyampalli_**, a passionate software developer always eager to learn and grow.
+Currently, I'm focused on **web development** and diving into the world of **machine learning** and **artificial intelligence (ML/AI)**.

 ## Featured Projects

 ### Verse Interpreter

-A beta interpreter for **Verse**, a programming language developed by _Epic Games_ (pre-launch version).
+> A beta interpreter for **Verse**, a programming language developed by _Epic Games_ (pre-launch version).
 This project runs basic scripts written in Verse, exploring its functionality before its public release.
 Created by my friend [_Marcel_](https://github.com/Marcel-TO) and me.

 [This isn't gonna run Fortnite... so go easy on it :)](https://github.com/Kariyampalli/Befunge-Interpreter)

+---

 ### Befunge Interpreter

-An interpreter for **Befunge-93**, a unique esoteric programming language.
+> An interpreter for **Befunge-93**, a unique esoteric programming language.
 It allows you to run Befunge code and experiment with its distinctive two-dimensional execution model.

 [Want to test your Befunge program?](https://github.com/Kariyampalli/Befunge-Interpreter)

+---

 ### Chess Game

-An offline **Chess game** developed in **C#** using **WPF**.
+> An offline **Chess game** developed in **C#** using **WPF**.
 This project features a simple, intuitive interface for playing chess against another local player.

 [Lonely?
 Great! play against yourself.](https://github.com/Kariyampalli/Befunge-Interpreter)

+---

 ### Sudoku Solver

-A console-based application that solves Sudoku puzzles using an efficient backtracking algorithm.
+> A console-based application that solves Sudoku puzzles using an efficient backtracking algorithm.
 Input your puzzle, and watch as it finds the solution step by step.

 [Having problems solving your Sudoku?](https://github.com/Kariyampalli/Sudoku-Solver)

+---

 ### Software Development Crash Course

-A hands-on crash course to sharpen my software development skills using **Azure Kubernetes Service (AKS)**, **Azure Devops** and **Docker**.
+> A hands-on crash course to sharpen my software development skills using **Azure Kubernetes Service (AKS)**, **Azure Devops** and **Docker**.
 This project explores cloud-native application deployment and containerization practices.

 [Interested in Azure + containers?](https://github.com/Kariyampalli/Befunge-Interpreter)